What is an Arborist?

 Newly planted trees and shrubs should be watered approximately twice each week when no rain occurs.
 Be sure to direct irrigation water on the root ball where most of the live roots are located.
 Most established plants should be irrigated thoroughly once a week during the growing season when no rain occurs.

 When is the best time of year to prune?

 Light pruning, which is generally all that should be needed in proactive tree management programs, can be done at any time of the year.
 If major pruning is needed to compensate for structural defects or other reasons, winter is an ideal time because leaves don’t obscure the crown structure.
 It also depends on the species.

 What causes those green clumps in my lawn?

 It’s a side effect of the fertilization process.
 When fertilizer is added to the root zone of a tree or shrub, it can’t help but fertilize the lawn a little bit as well.
 The increased nutrients cause the grass to grow in green clumps.

-- Do I have to be home when you do the work?
+Do I have to be home who you do the work?

 In most cases, no. If you prefer to be present, we will try to accommodate your schedule.

 We have to be able to get onto your property and bring in equipment if necessary.
 It is our goal to perform tree services safely and efficiently with a minimum of inconvenience to the client.

 Will the products used on my property for pest management and other plant health care treatments harm my pets and children?